Family Guy season 8: Production

 Several new characters were introduced in season eight.
 The character of Jerome—Peter, Joe and Quagmire's official, yet temporary replacement for Cleveland Brown, who left the series to star in his own spin-off entitled The Cleveland Show—was introduced in the episode "Jerome is the New Black".
 He was voiced by The Cleveland Show cast member Kevin Michael Richardson.
 Quagmire's dad, Dan Quagmire, later renamed Ida after undergoing sex reassignment surgery, was also introduced, and voiced by series creator Seth MacFarlane, as well as Quagmire's daughter, named Anna Lee, voiced by Mae Whitman.
 Other guest stars who made multiple appearances as recurring characters from previous seasons were Carrie Fisher as Peter's boss Angela and Mike Henry as Cleveland Brown, who briefly returned in "The Splendid Source".

 During the sixth season, episodes of Family Guy were delayed from regular broadcast due to the 2007–2008 Writers Guild of America strike.
 Series creator and executive producer Seth MacFarlane sided with the Writers Guild and participated in the strike until its conclusion.
 Because of this the seventh season consisted entirely of hold-overs.
 "Road to the Multiverse" was the first episode to be produced and aired after the strike ended.
-The season featured the series' 150th official episode, entitled "Brian & Stewie", which broke from the show's usual reliance on cutaways and cultural references and featured only Brian and Stewie trapped together in a vault.
+The season was originally gonna feature the series' 150th official episode, entitled "Brian & Stewie" but was aired as episode 143, which broke from the show's usual reliance on cutaways and cultural references and featured only Brian and Stewie trapped together in a vault.
 The season included a banned episode, entitled "Partial Terms of Endearment" for the first time since season three's "When You Wish Upon a Weinstein."
 The episode centered on Lois becoming a surrogate mother and being conflicted over whether or not to abort her best friend's baby, after her best friend dies.
 The episode was independently released on DVD on September 28, 2010, shortly after the ninth season premiere of Family Guy.